- Dance is our passion and keeps us younger, happier and connected to a shared community.

 Catriona trained as an actress and worked in theatre and TV for eleven years.
 She then retrained as a dramatherapist, working in the field for twenty-six years.
 She has studied various forms of dance.
 At the moment her main interests are tribal fusion belly dance, barefoot flamenco and dervish dance.
 She keeps fit through yoga, pilates and ballet floor barre.
 Joined Sage in 2012.

 Felicity’s family moved to Zimbabwe from England when she was five.
 At eight she discovered dance and participated in every form available – ballet, Spanish and modern.
 At the age of thirteen she moved to a remote boarding school and was unable to continue with dancing.
-She became a teacher of children with dyslexia.
-After returning to England in 2000 she learned Italian, drove a bus as a tour guide, taught English as a foreign language and began to do voluntary work with children.
+Following school she attended University in South Africa and became a teacher of children with dyslexia.
+In 2000 she returned to the UK with her family where, amongst other things, she learned Italian, drove a bus as a tour guide, taught English as a foreign language and began to do voluntary work with children.
 She kept fit with every form of exercise from aerobics to Zumba.
 Miraculously in November 2014 she discovered Sage and was, at last, able to return to dance.
-Felicity is currently on a break and will be returning to Sage later this year.

 Carol had been attending Saturday morning dance classes from age 7 to about 14 and had short spells doing contemporary dance in her twenties and thirties.
 Ballet was not available locally for the non-professional enthusiast of thirty plus and she only found ballet and contemporary dance in London in 2009 with Simona Scotto.
 She then discovered Simon Rice and his ballet choreography and joined Sage in 2010.
 She had to move away from London in 2015, but was delighted to be able to return to Sage DC in March 2016.